sarbjotsingh1/practicecpp/README.md

 Practice Coding Questions in Cpp

-# How to Contribute:
+## How to Contribute:

-1. Kindly mention link and descirption of problem statement in comments in your file.
+### 1. Kindly mention link and descirption of problem statement in comments in your file.

 Example Format:

-> Copyright © 2021 Gurwinder Singh.
-All rights reserved.
->
 > Problem Statement:
 > https://www.interviewbit.com/problems/permutations/
 >